maxslarsson/dotfiles/README.md

 ⚙️  Collection of configuration files for various different programs

+Note: Much of this was taken from [Thomas Breydo's dotfiles](https://github.com/thomasbreydo/dotfiles).
+Make sure to check his [dotfiles](https://github.com/thomasbreydo/dotfiles) out as well.

 ## Installing on a new machine

 In a POSIX-compliant shell such as `bash` or `sh`, run this command: